dharc-org/chad-ap/docs/current/description.md

     }

 #### Question 12
 What is the CHO digitized and the DCHO produced by an acquisition activity?
-What is the latter\'s license?
+What is the latter's license?

     SELECT ?input ?output ?license_link
     WHERE {